 NSW 6 Hour Regularity Relay

-The third running of this event was held on the Easter weekend of 31 March and 1 April 2018 on the Grand Prix circuit at Sydney Motorsport Park.
+The fourth running of this event was held on the Easter weekend of 20 and 21 April 2019 on the Grand Prix circuit at Sydney Motorsport Park.
 Our club entered 9 teams (out of a total field of 30 teams) with 37 club members driving.
 That meant almost 1 in 3 cars on the track were members of the MX-5 Club of NSW.
-This event was the largest contingent ever to represent our club at a regularity relay multi-club event.
-With a heavily altered scoring system, our teams finished 5th, 7th, 8th, 16th, 18th, 19th, 23rd, 26th and 33rd.
-Results.
+Our teams added another two podium places to the collection.